fortrabbit/help/docs/install-symfony.md

 ```bash
 $ composer require symfony/apache-pack
 ```

+After running the command, the `.htaccess` should be copied to your /public folder.
+Open the file and replace `Options +FollowSymlinks` with ` Options +SymLinksIfOwnerMatch`.

 If your project is not under Git version control yet, follow these steps to be prepared for your first `git push`.